tocco/tocco-docs/knowledge_base/errors/nice2_build.rst

 In both cases, :blue:`A` and :green:`B`, a file received from :term:`Artifactory` is corrupted.
 In case of a ``*.jar``, the resulting error is en extraction error (:blue:`A`) and in case of a ``pom.xml`` a parser error (:green:`B`).

-The corruption is usually caused by and :term:`Remote Repository` used by our :term:`Artifactory`.
+The corruption is usually caused by a :term:`Remote Repository` used by our :term:`Artifactory`.
 The latest incident happened when one of the repositories was moving and for that time served "Project web is currently offline pending the final migration of its data to our new datacenter" for all requests.
 To check if and how the files are corrupted take a look at the affected file in the local cache (``~/.m2/repository/``) or on said :term:`Artifactory`.